Radio Cult API reference

 Why the Radio Cult API?

-If you're already managing your station data through Radio Cult, why take the extra step of using an external Content Management System (CMS) when you can just use Radio Cult as a CMS?
+If you're already managing your internert radio station data through Radio Cult, why take the extra step of using an external Content Management System (CMS) when you can just use Radio Cult as a CMS?

 Not only can you manage all your data on the Radio Cult platform - like your artist profiles and schedules - you can also fetch this data to display on your site.
 Radio Cult is the one-stop shop for your station.